temporalio/documentation/blog/2022-07-15-typescript-1.0.0.md

 asked our community of users to help us shape it.

 We've been very fortunate to have gotten such wide adoption for an SDK at such an early stage.
-The SDK's slack channel has grown to over 1000 members and we've been actively responding and supporting users on a daily basis.
+The SDK's Slack channel has grown to more than 1000 members, and we've been actively responding and supporting users on a daily basis.

-The feedback and trust we've gotten from our early adopters to put the SDK in production has been invaluable and we wouldn't have been able to reach API and functional stability without them.
+The feedback and trust we've gotten from our early adopters to put the SDK in production has been invaluable.
+We wouldn't have been able to reach API and functional stability without them.

 ## The journey

 Since the first release of the SDK, we've made significant changes to the public API.

-We went from workflows that look like this where a workflow interface was required, we relied on path aliases and the workflow name was based on their containing file.
+We went from workflows that look like this where a workflow interface was required, we relied on path aliases, and the workflow name was based on the containing file—

 ```ts
 import { Example } from '@interfaces/workflows';